google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/offline-storage-pwa/index.md

 Firefox, Opera and are in development for Edge.

-* Promise wrappers for IDB hide some of the powerful but also complex machinery (e.g. transactions, schema versioning) that comes the IDB library.
+* Promise wrappers for IDB hide some of the powerful but also complex machinery (e.g. transactions, schema versioning) that comes with the IDB library.

 * IDB will support [observers](https://github.com/WICG/indexed-db-observers),
 which allow easy synchronization between tabs.